 You will focus on the breakdown in the relationship between Parliament and King Charles I that led to the Civil War.
 You will then go on to study the period of the English Republic where experiments in government failed leading to the restoration of the monarchy in 1660.

-Unit 3: Coursework Essay Crime in Victorian England c1810-c1918.
+Unit 3: Coursework Essay Historical Investigation